 - Your business partners

-* Naming minor children as beneficiaries can create complications.
+*Can a minor be a beneficiary?
+Naming minor children as beneficiaries can create complications.
 Talk to your insurance agent about options, such as creating a trust or making a UTMA designation.

 How Do You Pick Your Beneficiaries?